deconst/deploy/README.md

     script/decrypt ~/cred-repo/credentials-staging.yml.enc
     ```

+ 2. Copy the SSH Private Key used for the deconst instante into `/keys`.
+    - `cp instance-private-key keys/{instance-name}.private.key`
+    - `chmod 600 keys/{instance-name}.private.key`

+    The instance name is found in credentials.yml and is used to locate the SSH key used for communication automatically.
+We recommend storing the SSH private key in an encrypted document store.

- 2. Run the playbook with the `deploy` script.
+ 3. Run the playbook with the `deploy` script.

     ```bash
     script/deploy